Do you ever ask yourself why a girl you desire acts all weird when you ask her out after being friends for a long time?

 …because this is a trait her male friends don’t have.

-The best way to go about succeeding with a girl you desire is to create attraction before friendship.
+The best way to go about succeeding with a girl you desire is to create an attraction before friendship.

 Let your intentions be known early on… don’t try to hide it.